-For example on taxation, before his ignominious ouster from office, Gov. Andrew Cuomo, D-N.Y., specifically mentioned Florida as an attractive alternative for New Yorkers unhappy with higher taxes.
-"New Yorkers fleeing to Florida need to leave their terrible blue state policies behind as well," one wag warned.
+For example on taxation, before his ignominious ouster from office, Gov. specifically Andrew Cuomo, D-N.Y., Florida as mentioned attractive an alternative for New Yorkers unhappy with "New Yorkers fleeing to higher taxes.
+Florida need to leave their terrible blue state policies behind as well," one wag warned.
 Indeed, according to the Wall Street Journal, "Preliminary data show a jump in Florida home purchases by buyers from high-tax states."